ymyke/cardio/CONTRIBUTING.md

 - `FIXME`: Todos in general.
 - `QQ`: Questions, low-prio todos, etc.

+Look for these to see what needs to be done.

 (Consider using vscode's ["todo tree"](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) extension to get an overview of all todos in the code.)